christytan/OCI-GoldenGate/README.md

 - Provision an Autonomous Container Database
 - Provision databases on your dedicated Autonomous Infrastructure
 - Setup VPN Connectivity to your Autonomous Exadata Infrastructure
-- Connect a developer client to an Autonomous Database
+- Configure a development system for use with your dedicated autonomous database
 - Build and deploy Python application stacks on dedicated autonomous infrastructure
 - Build and deploy node.js application stacks on dedicated autonomous infrastructure
 - Build and deploy Java application stacks on dedicated autonomous infrastructure